matal0/kubecon2025/README.md

 ### alibaba cloud
 #### Summary
-how to make storage accessible on AI platforms?
+How to make storage accessible for AI platforms?
 topics: fuse, remote storage, orchestrating volumes for remote storage
-goal: build AI platform using fluid
+goal: build AI platform using Fluid
 The goal of Fluid is to enable AI/Big Data Applications to use data from any storage more efficiently with a high-level abstraction manner and without changes to the applications themselves.

-Details
+<ins>Notes</ins><br>

 .FUSE is an interface that allows you to implement file systems in user space.
 .in AI there's a computing part and a storage part .common approach: pv+csi (storage interf)+fuse (filesystem in user space)